EstaliaX/ESXA-token/README.md

-# EstateX Protocol EXA Token
+# EstaliX ESXA Token

-EXAToken is an ERC20-compatible token based on the OpenZeppelin library.
+ESXAToken is an ERC20-compatible token based on the OpenZeppelin library.
 This project includes token lockup, account freezing, and token burning functionalities.

 ## Key Features